Watering and feeding tomato plants can be a tricky business – especially when they are grown in containers and grow bags.

 - Poor nutrient absorption

-That’s the result when roots are constantly saturated with water.
+That’s what happens when roots are constantly saturated with water.

-A great way to improve the potting soil is to add perlite.
+Pro Tip: A great way to improve the moisture/air holding capacity of potting soil is to add perlite.

 For watering, two more factors are: